THE SYDNEY SCHOOL: MATHEMATICS, THE SCIENCE OF STRUCTURE

 | AN ARISTOTELIAN REALIST PHILOSOPHY OF MATHEMATICS

 We are a school of philosophers of mathematics centred in Sydney, Australia.
-Our line is realist (about structure or pattern), but Aristotelian rather than Platonist: we hold that mathematics studies real properties of things such as symmetry and continuity . . .
+Our line is realist (about structure and quantity), but Aristotelian rather than Platonist: we hold that mathematics studies real properties of things such as symmetry and continuity . . .

 intro . . .